h-b/clime/README.md

 message_manager.send_message(msg, 1000);
 ```

-Of course this requires that there actually is a worker thread that consumes messages (particularly when the application shuts down) to avoid deadlocks.
+Of course this requires that there actually is a worker thread that consumes messages (particularly when the application shuts down), otherwise `send_message` will wait forever.

 That's all :-) To dig deeper, please run the example, which calculates prime numbers in an arbitrary number of worker threads.